g-ro/email-excelerator/README.md

 * Cannot install any software on your computer (admin / corporate restriction)

 Prerequisites
-* Microsoft Office 2016 or above (with minor change in reference this could be run for lower versions)
+* Microsoft Office 2016 or above.
+(For version 2010, go to branch 2010-compatible)
 * Microsoft Outlook must have active connection

 The Workbook has 3 main worksheets - EmailTemplate, EmailContentRecords and LOG.
 Don't delete or change the name of these worksheets.